pet333r/pw-dev_script/README.md

   - 5160 UDP : output port from PC (this port is used to send data from DCS to Android or applicastion in the network)
   - 25070 UDP : input port on PC (listening for information received from Android or an application in the network)

+***`4`*** where to enter the IP address of the device to which I want to send the data from the script?
+In one of the "groups" in the Config.lua file which is located in the folder with the script.
+Never enter the same IP address in several groups with the same port number, it may block data transfer on this port.

 # known issues

 ***`1`*** If You can interact with DCS but not receiving data